jcs-instructor/mobtimer/backlog.md

         first) (Note: On 5/5/23, I changed the message from "Start (temp hack)" to "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes")

 ## Enhancements
 - [ ] Alarm for breaks, stretch, etc
 - [ ] Set alarm duration / pausing
 - [ ] Raise hand/make comments
 - [ ] RPG
 - [ ] Lists (such as goals)

+NEW:
+- [ ] Info about Th morning group and potentially other groups
+  - [ ] List of mobbing groups
+- [ ] List of mob searchers, what looking for, and contact info
+- [ ] Link to channel in mobtimer Slack

 ## rethink mobtimer-api

 - [ ] Discuss: separate into different repos? see [Multi-Repo Proposal](./proposal-multiple-repos.md)
-- [ ] refactor mobtimerclient to use socket injection
-- [ ] solve websocket error
+- [ ] solve websocket error - is this still an issue?
 - [ ] try other socket client packages (tried socket.io-client, had trouble setting url)
 - [ ] make more like other npmjs packages (no dist folder, figure out package.json)
 - [ ] change to d.ts, create type library